HashCanon/hashcanon.github.io/README.md

 ### Why it matters

-HashCanon is more than a hash visualiser; it is a meditation on chance and order.
+HashCanon is more than a hash visualiser; it formalises how chance crystallises into visible order.

 One and the same 256-bit string of pure entropy is deterministically transformed into a coherent visual sign, a *canon*.
 *Where is the boundary between entropy and canon?* At what moment does raw data become a cultural or symbolic object—inside the SVG function, in the viewer’s perception, or already in the immutability that cryptography confers?